 Oregon offers several different types of substance use and mental health treatment to meet the needs of its residents.
 The most common types of treatment programs in Oregon include private for-profit and non-profit facilities and local government-owned facilities.4

-Oregon’s recovery centers offer regular and intensive outpatient, short and long-term residential treatment, hospital inpatient, and outpatient and inpatient detoxification.
+Oregon’s recovery centers offer regular and intensive outpatient, short and long-term residential treatment (e.g. 28 or 30 days, 60 days, 90 days), hospital inpatient and outpatient and inpatient detoxification.
 A portion of Oregon’s treatment facilities offer medication-assisted treatments for opioid addiction such as methadone and buprenorphine.
 Almost half of the state’s treatment facilities offer sliding scale fees or free treatment for residents who do not have health insurance or cannot afford treatment.4